 There are many things that impact how much water should be added to a dough.
 The most common one is how much water is able to be absorbed by the flour.
 These dough hydration factors mean that when you follow a bread recipe your bread is unlikely to turn out the same as the person who wrote it unless you have the same ingredients and baking environment.

 So to make quality bread, it’s an important skill to master dough hydration.
 Don’t worry, as you make more and more bread, the ability to know if your doughs need more or less water will come naturally.
 This guide will just speed things up!.

-In this post I’m going to explain the impact of getting the hydration levels wrong in bread dough and how you can achieve the perfect water to flour ratio.
+In this post, I’m going to explain the impact of getting the hydration levels wrong in bread dough and how you can achieve the perfect water-to-flour ratio.
 But before we get onto this, let’s cover what impacts the hydration levels of a dough.
 Here’s a sexy list of examples:

 Protein absorbs water to enable it to flex into gluten.
 The more protein in the flour, the more water is required to effectively hydrate the dough (conversion rate given below).

 It’s not just the amount of protein available – that would be easy to work out.
 It’s really the quality of the protein and the make-up of the flour.
 Whether the flour is hard, or soft wheat, where it’s grown and the processes used to extract it will also impact the amount of water it will absorb.

 In high pressured environments, water doesn’t move as freely.
 This makes it harder for the flour to absorb.
 If the flour is kept in a humid area previously it will also contain more moisture.